 The grub configuration file contains information on boot settings and passwords for unlocking boot options.
-The grub configuration is usually located at /boot/grub2/grub2/grub.cfg and linked as /etc/grub2.cfg.
-Additional settings can be found in the /boot/grub2/user.cfg file.
+The grub configuration is usually grub.cfg stored in /boot/grub.

 Setting the permissions to read and write for root only prevents non-root users from seeing the boot parameters or changing them.
 Non-root users who read the boot parameters may be able to identify weaknesses in security upon boot and be able to exploit them.